 The “One Lake” project sponsor - the Rankin Hinds Pearl River Flood and Drainage Control District - released a draft Environmental Impact Statement promoting the fake lake.
 This document gave inadequate justification for this destructive process.

 Another dam on the Pearl River is not how we achieve flood protection for Jackson.
 We’re working to make sure the Pearl River gets the comprehensive restoration it needs, not a new fake lake and dam project.

-George County, Mississippi’s government has advanced plans for dams and lake creation on tributaries of Mississippi’s other major coastal plain river: the Pascagoula.
-In the lower reaches of the Pascagoula Basin, plans to dam Big Cedar Creek in George and Jackson Counties are being proposed to store water for industry, and so that the resulting lakes can add to the recreational opportunities in the area.
+George County, Mississippi’s government has advanced plans for dams and lake creation on tributaries of Mississippi’s other major, coastal plain river: the Pascagoula.
+Mississippi government proposes plans to dam Big Cedar Creek in George and Jackson Counties the lower reaches of the Pascagoula Basin; the planned damming would allow storing water for industrial use, and the resulting lakes could offer more recreational opportunities in the area.

-The efforts on both the Pearl and the Pascagoula Rivers to create new lakes are sleight-of-hand in the service of development and the creation of lake front real estate.
-These two rivers are important because they discharge precious fresh water to the estuaries and marshes at their lower ends, fostering healthy, productive wetland habitats and oyster reefs, and play an essential part in the health of the Mississippi Sound.
+The efforts on both the Pearl and Pascagoula Rivers to create new lakes are sleight-of-hand in the service of development and the creation of lake-front real estate.
+These two rivers are important because they discharge precious fresh water to the estuaries and marshes at their lower ends, fostering healthy, productive wetland habitats and oyster reefs.
+The rivers also play an essential part in the health of the Mississippi Sound.
 Their fresh water flow mixes with salt water to achieve the right balance of salinity in the coastal estuaries that serve as nursery areas and as the foundation of the seafood resources in both Louisiana and Mississippi.
-Damming on big important coastal river systems like these always threatens this balance.
+Damming on large, important coastal river systems like these always threatens this balance.
 We are fighting to maintain that balance in Mississippi and around the Gulf.